anjalisilva/TestingPackage/README.md

 ## Acknowledgements

 Provide the following text, customized to your package.
-E.g.,
+E.g., <br> <br>
 This package was developed as part of an assessment for 2019-2022
 BCB410H: Applied Bioinformatics course at the University of Toronto, Toronto, CANADA. `TestingPackage` welcomes issues, enhancement requests,